-Park University is an undergraduate institution designated as a two-year and four-year member institution of SOC.
-As one of over 1,800 SOC member institutions, Park University recognizes the unique nature of the military lifestyle and has committed itself to easing the transfer of relevant course credits, providing flexible academic residency requirements, and crediting learning from appropriate military training experiences.
+Park University is an undergraduate institution designated as a two-year and four-year member institution of SOC Park University research institution of SOC.
+Park University recognizes the unique nature of the military lifestyle and has committed itself to easing the transfer of relevant course credits, providing flexible academic residency requirements, and crediting learning from appropriate military training experiences.
 SOC has been developed jointly by educational representatives of each of the Armed Services, the office of the Secretary of Defense and a consortium of thirteen leading national higher education associations.
 It is sponsored by the American Association of State Colleges and Universities (AASCU) and the American Association of Community and Junior Colleges (AACJC).
-Park University is a charter member of SOCAD-2 and 4, SOCNAV-2 and 4, SOCMAR-2 and 4, and SOCCoast 2 and 4.
-As a member institution, Park